-Every week, Richard Cobbett rolls the dice to bring you an obscure slice of gaming history, from lost gems to weapons grade atrocities.
-This week, a mixed bag of 90s... well, classics may be a strong word.
+From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about rolling the dice to bring random obscure games back into the light.
+This week, a mixed bag of 1990s... well, classics may be a strong word.
 Games that existed?
 Yes, let's go with that.
-90s games that existed.
+1990s games that existed.

 Let's take a trip back in time to those days, with an example of one of these compilations, a little random action, and a bit of try-before-you-buy nostalgia from the ancient days of 1995.

 Finally, many shops, including bookstores, would have compilations on racks.
-There were, at a rough guess, 59,215,732,109 shareware compilation CDs during the 90s.
-Very few are still floating around, because very few were particularly notable.
-Today's selection isn't anything special either, simply one I noticed available for download on archive.org .
-Others are also available, though be warned - while DOS collections could lead to some amazing discoveries, Windows ones usually sucked harder than a vacuum cleaner in a quantum singularity.
+There were, at a rough guess, 59,215,732,109 shareware compilation CDs during the '90s.
+Very few are still floating around, because very few were notable.
+Today's selection isn't anything special either, simply one I noticed available for download on archive.org.
+Others are also available, though be warned—while DOS collections could lead to some amazing discoveries, Windows ones usually sucked harder than a vacuum cleaner in a quantum singularity.
 They're also very unlikely to run any more.

 Wild West Skunny

 This isn't a very good platformer, though I've played worse.
 When Skunny gets hit, he's catapulted backwards a ridiculous distance, usually into a pit.
 His water pistol feels as satisfying as any water pistol is going to, with enemies sounding like they poop their projectiles rather than throw them.
-Still, at least there's no attempt to make the action EXTREEEEME! like 90s games were prone to being, making it inoffensively bleh rather than casting Skunny into the spiked mascot pit with the like of Bubsy the Bobcat.
-Who got his own failed TV show, incidentally, which is worse than water torture.
+Still, at least there's no attempt to make the action EXTREEEEME! like '90s games were prone to, making it inoffensively bleh rather than casting Skunny into the spiked mascot pit with the like of Bubsy the Bobcat.
+Who got his own failed TV show which is worse than water torture.

 (That's a spoiler, by the way, so don't read it.)

 It's not the most advanced space game ever, especially when combat kicks off.
-Solar Winds' two big problems though were and remain a lack of content - really, you get a few plot missions and the rest of the universe is empty - and the achingly slow pace.
-It takes forever to get to mission areas from the start, but later on you have to take a trip far, far into uncharted space and even having a super-engine doesn't make the trip fly by.
-It's also possible to screw up and end up out of fuel.
+Solar Winds' two big problems though were and remain a lack of content—you get a few plot missions and the rest of the universe is empty—and achingly slow pace.
+It takes forever to get to mission areas from the start, but later on you have to take a trip far, far into uncharted space and even having a super-engine doesn't make it fly by.
+It's also possible to end up out of fuel.
 You really, really don't want that.
 Or hero Jake Stone's haircut.
-Captain Puddingbowl To The Rescue!
+Captain Puddingbowl to the Rescue!